The Bunsik Tradition

 Built for takeout, made with care.

-We've kept that spirit but rebuilt the menu for modern takeout —
+We've kept that spirit but rebuilt the menu for modern takeout, with

 stay tender, fried snacks that hold their crunch.